 Gen Z, radicalized by social injustice and clad in ’90s throwback leisurewear, might have stolen the spotlight from their millennial predecessors, but an even newer generation is quietly coming of age.
 And it’s a mistake to underestimate them.

 Parental controls, social media age restrictions, and, well, a global pandemic have kept Gen Alpha under wraps, but they’re quickly reaching their full potential.
-Founders building brands for the future need to pay attention to the under-12 set now.
-After Gen Alpha has aged into teens with agency, influence, and disposable income, it will already be too late.
+Founders building brands for the future need to pay attention to the under-13 set now.
+By the time Gen Alpha has aged into teens with agency, influence, and disposable income, it will already be too late.

 Here, we take a deep dive into Generation Alpha: who they are, what they care about, and how they will shape the future of everything.
-We went to the source, speaking to a dozen kids aged seven to 12, as well as community leaders and researchers focused on this cohort.
+We went to the source, speaking to a dozen kids aged eight to 13, as well as community leaders and researchers focused on this cohort.

-Learn how you can start or grow businesses to meet the needs of this future generation of consumers, decision makers, and leaders.
+Learn how you can start or grow businesses to meet the needs of the next generation of consumers, decision makers, and leaders.

 Who is Generation Alpha?

-Gen Alpha is the generation following Gen Z and currently includes all children born in or after 2010—the same year the iPad was born.
-The majority of this demographic is under 12 years of age, but the oldest of them will become teens in 2022.
-The term “Generation Alpha” was coined by consulting agency McCrindle in a 2008 report on the subject.
+Generation Alpha is the generation following Generation Z and currently includes all children born in or after 2010—the same year the iPad was born.
+The majority of this demographic is under 13 years of age, but the oldest of them will become teens in 2023.
+The term “Generation Alpha” was coined by Mark McCrindle and his consulting agency McCrindle in a 2008 report on the subject.
 According to the firm’s latest report, by 2025, this generation will number more than two billion—the largest generation in history.